|

 adjunct-laden beer with more alcohol.
 OTOH, if you take a rich,

-malty, traditionally brewed bock and remove some of the water, you
+malty, traditionally brewed bock and remove some of the water,

 end up with an eisbock.